-Drawn Together commonly uses this trope in gags, such as a shot of the cast sitting on the floor doing nothing, or Spanky Ham continually farting, both for more then a minute.
-This can overlap with Overly Long Gag.
+Drawn Together commonly uses this trope in gags, such as a shot of the cast sitting on the floor doing nothing, or Spanky Ham continually farting, both for more than a minute.
+This can overlap with Overly-Long Gag.

 The joke here is on the viewer.
 The episode was built up as a special half-hour episode.
 In true Space Ghost style, that last half is completely worthless.

 One of the biggest complaints about Family Guy, which not only makes a habit of making frequent cutaway gags to something completely irrelevent, but also makes them go on for way too long.
 Including, at one point, a minute-long clip of Conway Twitty performing for no fucking reason.
-Or one the episode where they show Conway Twitty singing an entire song, from start to finish.
+The final time they do this, they show Conway Twitty singing an entire song, from start to finish.